Hope, what if your fears come to pass?

-And as we learn in Hebrews 11, “some faced jeers and flogging, while still others were chained and put in prison.
+Hebrews 11 says, “some faced jeers and flogging, while still others were chained and put in prison.
 They were stoned; they were sawed in two; they were put to death by the sword.
 They went about in sheepskins and goatskins, destitute, persecuted, and mistreated–the world was not worthy of them.
 They wandered in deserts and mountains, and in caves and holes in the ground.
 These were all commended for their faith, yet none of them received what had been promised.
 God had planned something better for us so that only together with us would they be made perfect.”

-Hope, what if during these 80 years your questions are not answered, or your dreams fulfilled?
+Hope, what if during these eighty years, your questions are not answered or your dreams fulfilled?

 If your goal is the Hallmark movie, then of course you’ll be disappointed, you’ll grow bitter, and you’ll doubt God’s goodness.

-But at your core, you know that’s not what you truly want.
+But at your core, that’s not what you truly want.
 You know that to pray for a Hallmark ending is to pray for a shallow, self-centered existence.
-God has put His Spirit in you and that Spirit cries out for meaning and depth and to live the sacrificial love of the one whose name you bear.
+God has put His Spirit in you, and that Spirit cries out for meaning and depth and to live the sacrificial love of the one whose name you bear.

 And when you unclench your fists and surrender, you’ll realize there’s no need to fear.

-With 3 days in the grave, the proof piled up even higher, it said that clearly He was not the Savior, but a mere man who had rebelled against the truth and gotten himself killed because of it.
-Even His closest friends believed the evidence because it was flawless, but the evidence only spanned 3 days, 3 days that dawned into victorious eternity anchored in love.
+With three days in the grave, the proof piled up even higher, saying that clearly He was not the Savior, but a mere man who had rebelled against the truth and gotten himself killed because of it.
+Even His closest friends believed the evidence because it was flawless, but the evidence only spanned three days, three days that dawned into victorious eternity anchored in love.

 Hope, when fear tangles in your chest and anxiety stunts your breath, remember this: God is good and faithful and has always been your loving defender.
 Fear grows when you forget His faithfulness, but retelling the stories where He showed His perfect love casts out fear.
 And already, He’s filling you with a courage you didn’t think possible, and you’re opening your tightly clenched fists.
 And one day, when you’ve run your race, you’ll see how each broken thread of your story is woven beautifully into the tapestry of His glory and salvation.
 You will see the redemption of all the hurt and betrayal and sickness and death, daughter of God, and when you do, it will be breathtaking.